adavarski/UAP-POC/saas/k8s/Demo4-DeepML-TensorFlow/README.md

 and most important ones that are used by deep learning developers.
 -Single-Layer Neural Networks: A Perceptron
 The perceptron is the oldest single-layer neural network.
 As you have seen before, it takes the input from the user, multiplies it by the corresponding weight, adds that to the bias to get the net input function, and then passes the result through the activation function to get the final output.
 Every perceptron produces only a single output.
 This type of neural network is not very efficient due to its extremely limited complexity.
 Thus, researchers came up with a model that contained more than one layer of perceptrons.
-- Multi-Layer Neural Networks
+-Multi-Layer Neural Networks
 This type of neural network is used mainly for natural language processing, speech recognition, image recognition, etc. It consists of two or more layers of perceptrons, as follows:
-•Input layer: This is all the available numerical data that is fed into the system and then transferred to the rest of the neural network.
+• Input layer: This is all the available numerical data that is fed into the system and then transferred to the rest of the neural network.
 • Hidden layers: This is where all the neurons are located.
 Every layer can have any amount of neurons.
 They are known as “hidden” layers because they remain hidden within the neural network as they perform the necessary computations.
 • Output layer: This is the final result of all the calculations that happened in the hidden layers

-- Convolutional Neural Networks
+-Convolutional Neural Networks
 Convolutional neural networks follow the same principle as multi-layer neural networks, the only difference being that they include “convolutional layers,” which make use of filters.
 A filter is a grid of size AxB that is moved across the image and gets multiplied several times by it to produce a new value.
 Each value represents a line or an edge in the image.
 Once the filters have been used on the image, its important characteristics can be extracted.
 This is done with the help of a pooling layer.
 These layers pool or collect the main features of each image.
 One popular technique of doing this is known as max pooling, which takes the largest number of each image and stores it in a separate grid.
 It thus compresses the main features into a single image and then passes it on to a regular multi-layer neural network for further processing.
 These neural networks are mainly used for image classification.
 They